 Council meets regularly to debate and decide on issues that concern you.
 As a resident, you can observe council meetings and give your input.
 These meetings also offer you a chance to hear all the arguments and understand the reason behind council's decisions.

 Meetings are held at Burnaby City Hall twice a month on Monday evenings at 5 pm.
 During the year, two meetings will be held in the community.
-Please check the calendar to confirm date and location details as COVID-19 restrictions may still be in place.
+Please check the calendar to confirm date and location details.

 - Council may hear 2 delegations per meeting at the start of the session.
 Once the 2 delegation limit is met, additional requests will be moved to the next available council meeting.

 - You’ll be allowed 10 minutes for your presentation, after which the council may ask questions or make comments.